 Let me preface this section by saying this: It’s quite possible that I have inherited some of the worst genes when it pertains to teeth.
 It amazes me to this day that I can make it through a dentist appointment, but I digress.
 Here are the top reasons why the general population experiences dental anxiety.

-Through my childhood, a trip to the dentist didn’t mean fun flavors of toothpaste & cute toothbrushes – it meant endless procedures.
-The worst instance involved the removal of 6 of my teeth.
+Through my childhood, a trip to the dentist didn’t mean fun flavors of toothpaste and cute toothbrushes – it meant endless dental procedures.
+The worst instance involved the removal of six teeth.
 The adult teeth were descending around my baby teeth instead of pushing them out.
 So, in one fell swoop, I had them removed.
 I remember the dentist saying “It will just sound like popcorn popping” as he lowered some medieval contraption into my mouth and removed any dignity I had (I was a pre-teen).